7 Effective Tips to Gain Spanish Superpowers with Skype

 Or heck, if cincuenta y nueve (fifty-nine) is too difficult for you to say just yet, simply use the easiest tied score you can say, like “tres-tres” (3-3).
 You can directly ask your partner what that situation is called, but he or she will likely have already chimed in to let you know the game had been in empate.

-Not only does this technique allow you more speaking practice (rather than looking up a word, you talked your way around it), but it also keeps the conversation flowing and you learn more naturally, in-context.
+Not only does this technique allow you more speaking practice (rather than looking up a word, you talk your way around it), but it also keeps the conversation flowing and you learn more naturally, in-context.

 So believe me, this little nuance makes a tremendous difference when you are learning any language.
 Don’t rely too much on a translation device, and instead, give your mind a chance to find another way to express or describe what you want to say.